 On top of that, designing your content solely around keywords is also an outdated SEO tactic.
 This method can miss out on search intent, and fail to keep readers on your site.
 Google and other search engines place a lot of importance on search intent these days, more so than ever.

 Instead, aim to use relevant keywords occasionally and naturally throughout your text.
-You can also use a plugin such as Yoast SEO to highlight keyword-related issues you can address:
+You can also use an SEO plugin such as Yoast SEO to highlight keyword-related issues you can address:

 Finally, remember to target each specific keyword only once.
 Focusing on the same phrase across multiple pages or posts can actually do more harm than good.
 That gets into keyword cannibalization territory.